 Thomas came to Georgetown McDonough following a two-decade career at Harvard Business School where he was the H. Naylor Fitzhugh Professor of Business Administration and directed the school’s Organizational Behavior Unit.
 He also served as senior associate dean and director of faculty recruitment at Harvard; led its business school’s required first-year MBA course, Leadership and Organizational Behavior; and held the position of faculty chair for several executive education programs.
 Prior to joining the faculty at Harvard in 1990, Thomas was an assistant professor of management at the Wharton School of Finance at the University of Pennsylvania.

 Thomas received a Bachelor of Arts in Administrative Sciences and Master and Doctor of Philosophy degrees in Organizational Behavior from Yale University.
 He also holds a Master of Arts in Organizational Psychology from Columbia University.
-He currently is a member of the Board of Directors of DTE Energy and the Estoril Conferences Advisory Board.
+He currently is a member of the Board of Governors for the American Red Cross, the Board of Directors of DTE Energy, and the Estoril Conferences Advisory Board.
+He also is an industry advisor for Brightwood Capital Advisors.